Grimshire/AdamsSharepointDebugger/README.md

 ## 2. Lists

- With the stie URL stored on the right, check Lists on the right, and press "Get Results".
+ After the site URL is stored on the right, check 'Lists' on the right, and press 'Get Results'.
 Adam's SharePoint Debugger will now retrieve  all available lists from the site.

 ## 3. Items

  Type the name of the list from the available lists for the site.
-Uncheck Site URL, and check the Lists item.
-Now press "Store".
-Uncheck  Lists, and check Items.
-Press "Get Results".
+Uncheck 'Site URL', and check the 'Lists' item.
+Now press 'Store'.
+Uncheck 'Lists', and check 'Items'.
+Press 'Get Results'.
 The application will retrieve the members of the list.

 ## 4. Properties